 Jersey Recommendation: #9 Vyborny.
 One of the few players who could really contribute offensively during this era for the Blue Jackets, and since Columbus was the only NHL team he played for before heading to the KHL, he gets the nod here.
 Hey, he even outscored Rick Nash for a couple seasons.

 #3.
 2000–2007 Home & Away Jerseys

 The Blue Jackets’ inaugural jerseys share many of the characteristics of the previously discussed jerseys.
 For one, there’s the straight cuff-to-cuff shoulder yoke on the white jerseys.
 Just like the third jerseys, it looks like delicious dessert squares: very dated.

-But for the most part, these are a very safe hockey jersey design: a simple solid striping pattern on the bottoms of the jerseys, with coloured shoulder yokes on the white jerseys with some shoulder patches showing an alternate logo.
+But for the most part, these are a very safe hockey jersey design: a simple solid striping pattern on the bottoms of the jerseys, with coloured shoulder yokes on the white jerseys with some shoulder patches showing an alternate Stinger logo (for the first couple seasons anyway).
 There’s a couple stripes around the collar to match as well.
 It’s a pretty standard traditional jersey, so there’s not much to like, or not like, about it.